 With that said, however, trying to identify termites is often easier said than done.
-Termites can look a lot like ants, and as such, many homeowners often dismiss termites for ants.
+Termite species can look a lot like carpenter ants, and as such, many homeowners often dismiss termites for ants.
 As you can imagine, this can lead to serious problems.

 An Overview of Termite Appearance

-There are several different types of termites and they aren’t all the same color; in other words, termites vary in color.
-For instance, some species, such as dampwood and conehead termites, have dark heads with cream-colored bodies.
-On the other hand, Formosan, subterranean, and drywood termites are usually light brown or cream.
+Depending on the species of termites, they aren’t all the same color; in other words, termites vary in color.
+For instance, some types of termites, such as dampwood termites and conehead termites, have dark heads with cream-colored bodies.
+On the other hand, Formosan, drywood termites, and subterranean termites are usually light brown or cream.

 Not only does termite color vary from species to species, but it can also vary within the same species.
 Termite color can change with age.
-For example, young termites can be cream-colored and almost translucent in appearance, while older adults of the same species are solid in color; solid brown or black, for instance.
+For example, young termites can be cream-colored and almost translucent in appearance.
+Older adults of the same species are solid in color; solid brown or black, for instance.

 Termite Wings

-At certain times of the year, colonies of termites produce swarmers (also known as “alates”).
+At certain times of the year, colonies produce termite swarmers (also known as “alates”).
 These are the winged adults that are in charge of reproducing.
 These reproductive termites use their wings to fly away from their colonies to reproduce.

 Oftentimes, homeowners confuse swarmer termites with flying ants, as the two do have a similar appearance.
 However, if you look closely enough, there are distinct differences.